lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 ## What is Next

 We're excited to share our latest benchmark results.
 While there's still more to do, this shows our philosophy of developing a simple, customizable, and high-performance serving engine is achievable.
 Stay tuned for new features like long context and MoE optimizations, and detailed technical walkthroughs.
-Join us in building the next-generation serving engine at https://github.com/sgl-project/sglang.
+Join us in building the next-generation serving engine at [https://github.com/sgl-project/sglang](https://github.com/sgl-project/sglang).

 ## Try Llama Serving

+You can serve a Llama model easily with the following steps.

 1. [Install](https://github.com/sgl-project/sglang/tree/main?tab=readme-ov-file#install) SGLang with pip, from source, or using Docker.
 2. Launch a server: